thanhngch/js-validate-type/Readme.md

 //]
 ```

-### Using assert function
+### Using assert or check function
-If has error assert function will throw a Error.
+If has error assert function will throw an error.
+Check function return boolean.

 Example 14
 ```js